-Radulov scores 31 seconds into OT as Stars beat Vegas 3-2
+Radulov scores 31 seconds into OT, Stars beat Vegas 3-2

+EDMONTON, Alberta (AP) — The entire Dallas Stars bench was yelling out to Joe Pavelski about what to do with the puck after a broken play in front of them only seconds into overtime.

-EDMONTON, Alberta (AP) — Alexander Radulov scored 31 seconds into overtime on a wrister from the middle of the right circle and the Dallas Stars beat the Vegas Golden Knights 3-2 on Thursday night to take a 2-1 series lead in the Western Conference final.
+Pavelski delivered, with a cross-ice pass to a breaking Alexander Radulov, who scored 31 seconds into overtime on a wrister from the middle of the right circle for a 3-2 victory Thursday night that gave the the Stars a 2-1 series lead over the Vegas Golden Knights in the Western Conference final.

+“I was flying, no skating, on the other side of the ice, and it was kind of nobody there.
+(Pavelski) made a good pass, got into the zone, closed my eyes and shot it,” said Radulov, later making it clear that he was only joking.
+“Come on, I didn’t close my eyes … He’s a good goalie and there’s not a lot of room.
+I was lucky to beat him.”

-Radulov’s third career overtime goal was his second this postseason, and the only shot in the extra time.
+Radulov’s third career overtime goal was his second this postseason, and the only shot in the extra time..

+“It’s one of those broken plays that happen in hockey and we moved the puck up quickly, and Pavs made the right read,” interim head coach Rick Bowness said.
+“The whole bench is yelling at him wide, wide.”

 Anton Khudobin had 38 saves, including 16 in the third after giving up two goals earlier in the period.
+Vegas goalie Robin Lehner stopped 20 shots overall while his record postseason shutout streak ended.

 Dallas was outshot 18-4 in the third period, but had the final chance in regulation with a 3-on-1 break.
-Benn’s wrister briefly shook up Robin Lehner, who was struck by the puck that went over the pad and hit him near his left knee as time expired.
+Benn’s wrister briefly shook up Lehner, who was struck by the puck that went over the pad and hit him near his left knee as time expired.

-Lehner, who had 20 saves in a game when he had a record postseason shutout streak ended, was back in net for overtime.
+“I thought in the third we responded again, had a bunch of chances to potentially win the game in the last five minutes,” Vegas coach Pete DeBoer said.
+“It was one of those nights.
+They were opportunistic and that’s what they are.
+Pucks right on the wrong guy’s stick in the wrong spots tonight for us.”

+Lehner was back in net for overtime, and said afterward that he was fine.
+As for the game-ending goal, he said, “It happened pretty quick. … Tough to judge right now.”

 Vegas tied the game at 2 with 7:14 left in regulation on Alex Tuch’s goal that was challenged by the Stars, who felt there was interference against Khudobin.
 The goalie was in front of the right post with Mark Stone against him when Tuch’s shot went over his left shoulder and into the net.